 - We coordinated judging panels for two prestigious corporate volunteer programs: PSEG’s Recognizing Excellence in Volunteerism awards and BD’s Henry Becton Award for Community Impact.

 - 32 member companies participated in strategic initiatives that help low income families and their children.

-- 13 companies collected 4,600 new books which were distributed so that 300 pre-school children each received five new books in a bookbag.
+- 12 companies collected 4,000 new books, providing 600 pre-school children each with five brand new books in a colorful bookbag.
 Each bag contained an age-appropriate reading list and tips to encourage parent-child interaction with the goal of fostering a love of reading.
-1,000 books were also given to children and parents in our mentoring programs.

-- 10 companies donated $20,333 worth of “kid-frieindly” food and cash benefiting children who receive free or reduced-cost meals at school but not during the summer.
+- 10 companies donated $11,000 worth of “kid-friendly” food and cash benefiting children who receive free or reduced-cost meals at school but not during the summer.
 The goal is to reduce hunger and promote healthy eating during the summertime.

-- 12 companies and other groups collected $18,930-worth of school supplies which were distributed through schools and youth-serving organizations, enabling children of low-income families to start school well prepared with supplies.
+- 7 companies collected $16,000-worth of school supplies which were distributed through schools and youth-serving organizations, enabling children of low-income families to start school well prepared with supplies.

 Supported 117 ongoing mentor-youth relationships in which each mentor meets weekly with a youth for at least a year.

-Inaugurated Family Orientation sessions for parents and youth new to the Mentoring Youth program, to get mentoring relationships off to a good start.
+Continued Family Orientation sessions for parents and youth new to the program, getting mentoring relationships off to a good start.